-Princeton students safe to travel despite meningitis outbreak: CDCNovember 26th, 2013 by Steven Reinberg, Healthday Reporter in Diseases, Conditions, Syndromes /
+Princeton students safe to travel despite meningitis outbreak: CDCNovember 26, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Despite recent outbreaks of bacterial meningitis at Princeton University and the University of California, Santa Barbara, U.S. heath officials said Monday that students are safe to travel home for the Thanksgiving break.